Services for Students

 Location: Campus Center (CC) 208

-San Bernardino Valley College CalWORKs Program is designed to assist students receiving County CalWORKs enhance and achieve educational goals and employment “Self-Sufficiency”.
-Qualified students are eligible to receive the following services: book vouchers, access to computer lab, parking permit decal, gas cards, childcare assistance, educational counseling, and employment assistance.
-For more information or to enroll in the CalWORKs Program, contact us or visit the CalWORKs & Workforce Development Department.
+CalWORKs: (California Work Opportunity and Responsibility to Children) is a welfare reform program established by Assembly Bill (AB) 1542.
+The San Bernardino Valley College CalWORKs Program is designed to assist students receiving County CalWORKs in enhancing and achieving educational goals and employment self-sufficiency.
+Students who meet the following criteria are eligible for the following services: book vouchers, book loans, computer lab access, parking permit vouchers, gas cards, nutrition program, childcare assistance, academic counseling, and employment assistance.
+To obtain additional information, or to enroll in the CalWORKs Program, please call or visit the CalWORKs and Workforce Development Department.

 Campus Business Office